aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 You can verify the recent configuration session was created.

 ???+ info
-    When configuration is applied via a configuration session, EOS will create a "checkpoint" of the configuration.
+    When the configuration is applied via a configuration session, EOS will create a "checkpoint" of the configuration.
 This checkpoint is a snapshot of the device's running configuration as it was **prior** to the configuration session being committed.

 ``` bash